Tables, bounds and graphics of sizes of complete arcs in the plane $\mathrm{PG}(2,q)$ for all $q\le321007$ and sporadic $q$ in $[323761\ldots430007]$ obtained by an algorithm with fixed order of points (FOP): Conclusion

-The most of the smallest known complete arcs, sizes of which are collected in \cite{BDFKMP-ArXiv2015Greedy}, are obtained by computer search using randomized greedy algorithms \cite {BDFKMP-JGtoappear,BDFMP-DM,BDFMP-JG2013,BDFMP-JG2015,DFMP-JG2005,DFMP-JG2009,DMP-JG2004}.
-In every step, a step-by-step greedy algorithm adds to an incomplete running arc a point providing the maximum possible (for the given step) number of new covered points.
+The most of the smallest known complete arcs, the sizes of which are collected in \cite{BDFKMP-ArXiv2015Greedy}, are obtained by computer search using randomized greedy algorithms \cite {BDFKMP-JGtoappear,BDFMP-DM,BDFMP-JG2013,BDFMP-JG2015,DFMP-JG2005,DFMP-JG2009,DMP-JG2004}.
+In each step, a step-by-step greedy algorithm adds to an incomplete current arc a point providing the maximum possible (for the given step) number of new covered points.

 Complete arcs obtained by greedy algorithms have smaller sizes than complete lexiarcs, however the greedy algorithms take essentially greater computer time than the algorithm FOP.
-This is why the complete computer search for all $q$'s prime power with the help of greedy algorithms is done for $q\le160001$ \cite{BDFKMP-ArXiv2015Greedy} whereas the complete search by algorithm FOP is executed for $q\le301813$.
+This is why the complete computer search for all prime powers $q$ with the help of greedy algorithms is done for $q\le160001$ \cite{BDFKMP-ArXiv2015Greedy} whereas the complete search by algorithm FOP is executed for $q\le321007$.

-On the other hand, the difference between sizes of complete lexiarcs and the smallest known sizes of complete arcs in $\mathrm{PG}(2,q)$ is relatively small; it is $\lesssim6\%$ for $q\gtrapprox90000$, see Figure \ref{fig_2}.
-Therefore, \emph{for the computer search with large $q$} the \emph{algorithm FOP} with lexicographical order of the points seems to be \emph{better than greedy algorithms}.
+On the other hand, the difference between sizes of complete lexiarcs and the smallest known sizes of complete arcs in $\mathrm{PG}(2,q)$ is relatively small; it is $\lesssim6\%$ for $q\gtrapprox90000$, see \cite{BDFKMP-ArXiv2015FOP}.
+Therefore, \emph{for the computer search with large $q$} the \emph{algorithm FOP} using the lexicographical order of the points seems to be \emph{better than greedy algorithms}.